Introduction

 Let a man of wealth spend from his wealth, and he whose provision is restricted – let him spend from what Allah has given him.
 Allah does not charge a soul except [according to] what He has given it.
 Allah will bring about, after hardship, ease.
 (65:7)

-This is the particle of prohibition and is also called لا ناهِيَة.
-It is used with the second person imperfect tense to give a negative command.
+This particle, known as لا ناهِيَة, is used with the second person imperfect tense to form negative commands.

 وَلَا تَقُولُوا لِمَن يُقْتَلُ فِي سَبِيلِ اللَّـهِ أَمْوَاتٌ ۚ بَلْ أَحْيَاءٌ وَلَـٰكِن لَّا تَشْعُرُونَ